57555/unityToMetamask/README.md

 this plugin is my personal project and needs further development.

-if you want to help on this plugin or have any question contact me on discord: mitshima#5184
+if you want to help on this plugin or have any question contact me on discord: mitshima